exasol/virtual-schemas/README.md

 ## Limitations

 * Supports only read access to the external data
-* The Virtual Schema adapter takes about 1s for startup.
+* The Virtual Schema adapter takes about 1s to start.
 That means that queries that involve tables from Virtual Schema will take at least 1s.

 ## Customer Support